 Multilingual Associations: a New Feature for Joomla 3.7

-Joomla 3.7 will also include a new component called "Multilingual Associations".
+Joomla 3.7 also includes a new component called "Multilingual Associations".
 This will make your life much easier if you build multi-lingual Joomla sites.

 Step #1.
 Enable the Item Associations

 In this tutorial, I'm going to assume that your site already has more than one language installed.
 If you need help building a basic Joomla multi-lingual site, join Joomlashack University and you'll find detailed training for multi-lingual Joomla.

 - Search for the "System - Language Filter" plugin and open that plugin.

 - Make sure that plugin's Status is set to "Enabled"